euan-forrester/save-file-converter/README.md

 Then open http://localhost:8080/ in your browser.

 Note that you'll have to keep the command line window open with `yarn serve` running for as long as you want to access the site.

-### Method 2: Use a website saving tool

-You can't just right click on the page and select Save As... because the site is divided internally into many different files, and that will only download some of them.

-Google `website saving tool` or something similar to find an up-to-date list of such tools.

 ## Internet archive